arjenderuiter/arjenderuiter.github.io/_posts/2023-05-09-OUTCOMES-OVER-OUTPUT-BOOK-SUMMARY-KEY-TAKEAWAYS-AND-FURTHER-READING.md

 For this you need to deliver features, but just delivering these features is not the goal.
 The features you deliver need to contribute to the outcome you want.

-To measure output you can use [the 4 DORA metrics](https://arjenderuiter.github.io/book/summary/accelerate/2020/07/16/SUMMARY-AND-REVIEW-ACCELERATE-NICOLE-FORSGREN-JEZZ-HUMBLE-GENE-KIM.html):
+__To measure output__ you can use [the 4 DORA metrics](https://arjenderuiter.github.io/book/summary/accelerate/2020/07/16/SUMMARY-AND-REVIEW-ACCELERATE-NICOLE-FORSGREN-JEZZ-HUMBLE-GENE-KIM.html):
 - lead time for change (speed)
 - deploy frequency (speed)
 - change fail rate (stability)
 - mean time to resolve (stability)

-To measure output, use the key takeaways from the book that I summarized for you on this 1-pager.
+__To measure outcome__, use the key takeaways from the book that I summarized for you on this 1-pager.
 You can download it by clicking on the image.

 [![summary-outcomes-over-output](https://github.com/arjenderuiter/arjenderuiter.github.io/assets/5676977/5cf45f49-9b12-4bc2-91a3-8da2fcac49c3)](https://github.com/arjenderuiter/arjenderuiter.github.io/files/11434903/outcomes-over-output.pdf)